moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ###### Display the category breadcrumbs in the course header

-With this setting, you can show or hide the course category breadcrumbs above the course name.
+By default, the course category breadcrumbs are not shown on course pages in the course header.
+With this setting, you can show the course category breadcrumbs in the course header above the course name.

 ##### Navigation